 Q: Why am I receiving statements for an account I paid?

 A: Your statement may have been sent just prior to your payment, or we may have not processed your payment before your statement was sent.
-If you have recently sent in payment for the account listed on the billing statement, please disregard the statement.
+If you have recently paid for the account listed on the billing statement, please disregard the statement.